Blog Stats

 Posted in JOB EXAMPLES

-Tagged Art, art business, art career, Art Class, Art Instruction, art materials, art portfolio, Art Teaching, artist, Artwork, Business of art, colored pencil, commecial art, Commercial Art, Creativity, digital art, Dr. Martin Dyes, drawing, fabric illustrations, flavor illustrations, floral paintings, flower artist, flower illustration, flowers, food art, food artist, food illustration, food label illustrator, food painter, Food paintings, Fruit Illustration, fruit paintings, Illustrate, Illustration, illustrator, label illustrations, licensed art, Luma Dyes, marker illustration, Marker Technique, markers, medleys, packaging illustrations, packaging illustrator, Painting, photo-realism, photo-realistic, photorealism, photorealistic, portfolio, Prismacolor pencils, realism, still-life, Watercolor, watercolors
+Tagged Art, art business, art career, Art Class, Art Instruction, art materials, art portfolio, Art Teaching, artist, Artwork, Business of art, colored pencil, Commercial Art, Creativity, digital art, Dr. Martin Dyes, drawing, fabric illustrations, flavor illustrations, floral paintings, flower artist, flower illustration, flowers, food art, food artist, food illustration, food label illustrator, food painter, Food paintings, Fruit Illustration, fruit paintings, Illustrate, Illustration, illustrator, label illustrations, licensed art, Luma Dyes, marker illustration, Marker Technique, markers, medleys, packaging illustrations, packaging illustrator, Painting, photo-realism, photo-realistic, photorealism, photorealistic, portfolio, Prismacolor pencils, realism, still-life, Watercolor, watercolors

 #39 I TOOK A SHOT AT ILLUSTRATING LIQUEUR